 Every year, the AAR honors the best in-depth reporting on religion through the Journalism Award.
-The contest is open to all print and web-based journalists at media outlets of any size.
-Winners receive: $1,000 (first place); $500 (second place); and $250 (third place).
+The contest is open to Best In-Depth Newswriting and Best In-Depth Multimedia Journalism.
+Winners receive: $500 (first place); $150 (second place); and $100 (third place).

-The Ray L. Hart Service Award, established by the Board of Directors in 1992, is given to persons whose dedication and continuing efforts of service to the AAR have been exemplary.
+The Distinguished Service Award is given to persons whose dedication and continuing efforts of service to the AAR have been exemplary.